knpuniversity/blog/clean-up-migrations.md

 on production, including a `migration_versions` table.
 This is better than running the `doctrine:schema:update` command, which then makes it hard to test new migrations.

-And that's when many migration files may cause some performance issues locally.
-In this case, you can drop all the migrations you have so far and create a single migration that will recreate the whole database schema from scratch.
+But, if you have a lot of old migration files, this can start to get kinda slow!

-So, this is TOTALLY optional, but if a giant `migrations/` folder is bothering you, clean it up!
+On SymfonyCasts, we had 49.
+And so, while it's TOTALLY optional, if a giant `migrations/` folder bothers you, you CAN clean it up!
 Also, congratulations on having a successful site that has lived long enough to need this.

 ## Generating a Complete Single Migration